 In Ontario, landlords are required to keep their property properly maintained and may be legally liable for slip and fall accidents resulting in injury due to hazardous conditions.

 Fill out the form on the left side of this page or call our Personal Injury lawyers at 1-647-495-8995 for your free and confidential slip and fall case evaluation.
-With law offices in both Toronto and Hamilton we’ll meet you where it’s convenient.
+Plus, our Toronto and Hamilton personal injury lawyers only collect fees once they win or settle your case.